Cartoon credit: Tom Fishburne, The Marketoonist

 Partners can also help make sure you are focused on the right things.
 Basu will often hear from companies that their need is simple – they just want some data, a straightforward calculation, and away they go.
 "It's almost never the case," Basu says.

 She and her team more regularly engage companies in deep, detailed "problem formulation" sessions where what a company truly needs is drawn out from what they originally said they wanted.
-Far from a scripted list of questions, the conversations focus on not only the goals of the company but also the prospecting behaviors prevalent in their industry.
+Far from a scripted list of questions, the conversations focus on not only the goals of the company but also the sales prospecting behaviors prevalent in their industry.
 It involves probing whether they want more customers like those in their existing customer base or if they want to branch out.
 The conversation also addresses the success of previous efforts, brand perception of the company and the products at the heart of the campaign.
 Is the product they are marketing similar to what they have sold before or is it new?
 Is it the product appropriate for the target market or should they rethink who they are going after?

 "Hiring a bunch of statisticians is not that difficult," Basu says.
 "Our customers expect us to refine their ask before we actually do something."